-This page includes photographs of the many churches and religious buildings such as priories throughout Gloucestershire.
+There are many churches and religious buildings, such as priories throughout Gloucestershire.
 This includes church buildings ranging from Gloucester Cathedral to the many small rural village churches.
 There are also many churches in the Forest of Dean that are worth visiting.

 Visit Gloucestershire Churches